-Claim 3.4.
-If there are at most b(t) directed edges entering a node $t \in T_I$, then these edges belong to the SPbM if there is one.
+Claim 3.5.
+If there is a directed edge entering a node $t \in T$ and the number of directed edges incident to t is at most b(t), then the edges entering t belong to the SPbM if there is one.

 Proof.
 Suppose that the SPbM M does not contain one of these edges st; then t has to fill its quota, otherwise st would be blocking.
-Since there are at most b(t) directed edges entering t, there has to be an edge ut that belongs to M and is not directed towards t.
-There are b(u) directed edges from u, therefore there is a directed edge ut_2 which does not belong to M. Suppose that $t_2 \in T_P$.
-There are at most $b(t_2)$ directed edges entering t_2 (because of Claim 3.3), and t_2 fills its quota (otherwise ut_2 would be blocking), therefore there is an edge $u_2t_2 \in M$ such that it is not directed towards t_2 .
-Consider the path that starts with s and alternates between directed edges that do not belong to M and edges of M that are not directed backwards in the path.
-(The first edge is st, the second is tu, the third is ut_2 .)
-If we reach a node $t' \in T_I$, then by exchanging along the path we get a matching M' such that vote $(M, M') \leq 0$.
-Indeed, the vote of the nodes of S on the path is -1, while only the following nodes may have a positive vote: the nodes of T in the path except for t and t', the other endpoint of the edge of M incident to t' (if it exists), and the other endpoint of the edge of M incident to s.
+Since at most b(t) directed edges are incident to t, there has to be an edge ut that belongs to M and is not directed.
+There are b(u) directed edges from u, therefore there is a directed edge ut_2 which does not belong to M. Consider the path that starts with st, tu and then alternates between directed edges that do not belong to M and edges of M that are not directed backwards in the path.
+If at some point the path returns to a previous node, then we get an alternating cycle, and exchanging along the cycle yields a matching M' such that $vote(M, M') \leq 0$.
+Otherwise we can continue the path, until we reach a node $t' \in T$ such that the edges of M incident to t' are all directed towards t'.
+We reached t' in a directed edge not in M, therefore t' fills its quota, which means that there are b(t') directed edges in M entering t', so by Property 2, $t' \in T_1$.
+By exchanging along the path we get a matching M' such that $vote(M, M') \leq 0$.
+Indeed, the vote of each node of S on the path is -1, while only the following nodes may have a positive vote: the nodes of T in the path except for t and t', and the other endpoint of the edge of M incident to s. (t' has a nonpositive vote because $t' \in T_1$, and therefore one of the least preferred edges by t' is in M. This means that the edge that we remove from M at t' is also a least preferred edge.)
 This contradicts the assumption that M is an SPbM.